Double-Are/dashboard/README.md

 Create a twitter developer account and app if you haven't already. -> dev.twitter.com (google: create twitter app)

-Once you have created a developer account get the:
+Once you have created a developer account get your from the dev area:

 	"consumer_key"
 	"consumer_secret"